Jar Jar Binks

 Jar Jar Binks is a fictional character from the Star Wars saga created by George Lucas.
 A member of the Gungan race, Jar Jar appears throughout the Star Wars prequel trilogy—as a major character in Star Wars: Episode I – The Phantom Menace, with a supporting role in Star Wars: Episode II – Attack of the Clones and a cameo in Star Wars: Episode III – Revenge of the Sith—as well as having a role in the television series Star Wars: The Clone Wars.
-The first fully computer-generated (CGI) supporting character in a live-action film, he has been voiced by Ahmed Best in most of his appearances, who also acted out the character with prosthetics prior to the CGI work.
+One of the first fully computer-generated (CGI) supporting characters in a live-action film, he has been voiced by Ahmed Best in most of his appearances, who also acted out the character with prosthetics prior to the CGI work.
 He also appears in various other media.

 Jar Jar's primary role in Episode I was to provide comic relief for the audience.
-He was met with overwhelming dislike from both audiences and critics, and has been recognized as one of the most hated characters in Star Wars and the history of film in general, with some commentators arguing that the character was based on stereotypes of black people, especially Jamaicans.
+He was met with overwhelming dislike from both audiences and critics, and has been recognized as one of the most hated characters in Star Wars and film history in general, with some commentators arguing that the character was based on stereotypes of black people, especially Jamaicans.
 The hate affected Best personally, who rejected the idea that the character was based on racist stereotypes.

 In 2010, Adult Swim released Robot Chicken: Star Wars Episode III which included a sketch where Jar Jar, voiced by Ahmed Best himself, revealed that he was a Sith Lord throughout the six films, and had manipulated Palpatine himself.
 Five years later, in 2015, a Reddit user posted a fan theory that Jar Jar was originally going to be revealed as a manipulative villain, but this plot point was removed due to the character's unpopularity.
 The theory gained popularity on the internet, and was even encouraged by Best, who implied that it could have been partially true.

 The character's reception has changed as he has been championed by fans who had seen the prequels at the time of their release as children.
 Best cited the audience reaching adulthood as well as their perspective as some of the reasons for the character's reassessment, as well as the newfound appreciation for the prequel trilogy.
 He has also been defended by members of the prequels' production team.